"We Studied Our Way Out of the Seventh-day Adventist Church"

 • Return of Christ

 These subjects are repeated over and over again in the New Testament.
 What about the necessity of keeping Sabbath as a holy day?
-It is never mentioned in the New Testament, not even once.
+Oddly enough, it is never mentioned in the New Testament, not even once.
 And yet are we to believe this is the single-most important issue that is supposed to decide the fate of humanity?

-4. According to Adventist end-time teachings, God returns back to the earth to punish the evil-doers, whose great crime is in forcing people to worship God on Sunday.
+5. According to SDA end-time teachings, God returns back to the earth to punish the evil-doers, whose great crime is in forcing people to worship God on Sunday.
 The battle between Sabbath-keepers and Sunday-keepers is supposedly the final battle in the Great Controversy.
 Is Sunday-keeping such a great and horrendous sin?
-Let us examine the major sins pointed out in the New Testament and see how they are impacting us today:
+Below are the major sins pointed out in the New Testament.
+How do those sins impact us today?

 Sin New Testament passages Problems caused by the Sin